EAR Lab

 Picture

-The SLRM (Landsberger et al., in press) is a modification of the SMRT designed for a CD-player, allowing clinics that do not have computers in their test booths to conduct the test.
+The SLRM (Landsberger et al., 2019) is a modification of the SMRT designed for a CD-player, allowing clinics that do not have computers in their test booths to conduct the test.

 Scores on the SLRM are highly correlated with the SLRM (r = 0.97), suggesting that SLRM can be used interchangeably with SMRT.